gersonmoraes/dryunit/README.md

 dryunit init alcotest > tests/jbuild
 ```

-You don't need any other configuration.
+No other configuration is required.
 The generated rules will define the executable `tests/main.exe` ready for Alcotest.

 ## Configuration